 Pipette 18 µL master mix (from step 1.2) into a regular PCR tube or plate, mixing in 6 µL DNA template (extracted as described previously13) to make assay mixture for droplet generation.
 If running samples in duplicate, pipet 36 µL of master mix and 12 µL DNA template into each well.
 Leave the corresponding replicate wells empty on the plate.
 Include positive controls (see Table of Materials/Equipment) and no template controls (NTC) (i.e. with molecular grade water used as the template).

 Note: Positive control is necessary to ensure the assay is running properly and the NTC is necessary to ensure there is no contamination within the plate and to set the fluorescent baseline later in data analysis.
-First time users, use undiluted and diluted DNA samples.
+First time users are recommended to use both undiluted and diluted DNA samples.

 Droplet Generation and PCR Plate Setup